Sudhansh6/sudhansh6.github.io/_posts/Philosophy/lecture1.md

 Then, we shall learn about Modern Philosophy - Thomas Hobbes and Rene Descartes (Why are we studying mathematicians?).

-> *karios* - Universal truth
+> *kairos* - Universal truth, the right, critical, or opportune moment.

 We will also look into Indian Philosophy.
 It consists of 6 major realms, but we will cover Charvaka, Samkhya (Numbers?), and Buddhism.

-From what I understand, we will read a book called "The Courage to Exist: A Philosophy of Life and Death in the Age of Coronavirus" by Ramin Jahanbegloo.
+From what I understand, we will read a book called ["The Courage to Exist: A Philosophy of Life and Death in the Age of Coronavirus" by Ramin Jahanbegloo](https://www.goodreads.com/book/show/55517106-the-courage-to-exist).
 Reading the book will reduce the syllabus in Modern philosophy.

 ### Evaluation policy